OSU-MR/.github/profile/README.md

+___
 ## Welcome to Ohio State University's MRI Reconstruction (OSU-MR) Toolbox
 ### PI's website: https://u.osu.edu/ahmad/

 Welcome to OSU-MR. Our primary focus is to share code for MR data acquisition, pre-processing, and reconstruction.
 Our codebase is built on the principle of transparency, accessibility, and reproducibility.

+___
 ## Public code repositories
 ### Surface coil intensity correction (SCC)
-Implementation of a surace coil intensity correction for data collected on Siemens scanners
+Implementation of a surace coil intensity correction for the MRI data collected on Siemens' scanners
 * Python code: https://github.com/OSU-MR/SCC
 * Related publication: https://arxiv.org/abs/2312.00936